DIET & HEALTH

 5. Dietary recommendation based on a knowledge of your nutritional requirements and genetic make-up can prevent, mitigate and potentially cure disease.

 We are accredited to do genetic testing with a variety of labs.
-We collect swabs at our rooms, we then send it off to the laboratory, where they analyze your DNA and provide us with a report to use to compile a gene specific meal plan, supplementation recommendations and specific lifestyle advice.
+We collect swabs and blood spot tests at our rooms.
+We then send it off to the laboratory, where they analyze your DNA and provide us with a report that we use to compile a gene specific meal plan, supplementation recommendations and specific lifestyle advice.

 This panel tests 20 genes that increase your risk factors for diabetes, obesity and becoming overweight.